A scenic California mountain town walloped by a blizzard is now threatened by wildfire

 About a year and a half ago, the director of the Running Springs Area Chamber of Commerce raced down the mountains during a break in the relentless snowfall his neighbors came to call "Snowmageddon."
 Roads were blocked for days.

-The 29-year-old, who moved to the area nine years ago from the East Coast, is now staying with friends nearby but said others are shelling out hundreds of dollars to cram into hotel rooms with relatives and pets until it's safe to return.
+The 29-year-old, who moved to the area nine years ago from the East Coast, is now staying with friends nearby but said others are shelling out hundreds of dollars to cram into hotel rooms until it's safe to return.

 The blaze is one of three major wildfires that have ravaged the mountains east of Los Angeles, destroying dozens of homes and forcing the evacuations of thousands of people.
 While California is only now confronting the height of wildfire season, the state already has seen nearly three times as much acreage burn than during all of 2023.

-Much of this, Rynard said, “comes with the territory” and is part of living in a beautiful area that is home to year-round residents and attracts ski enthusiasts and summer tourists.
-He added that long-time residents have told him the massive wildfires are cyclical, much like the snow.
+Much of this, Rynard said, “comes with the territory” and is part of living in a beautiful area.
+He said long-time residents have told him the massive wildfires are cyclical, much like the snow.

 To add to people's rattled nerves, Southern California was rocked by a 4.7-magnitude earthquake Thursday morning.

 Running Springs is dubbed the “gateway to the San Bernardino Mountains” and perched more than a mile high.
-The town is near popular ski areas as well as scenic lakes, and was among the communities snowed in when a blizzard walloped the area in 2023.
+The town was among the communities snowed in when a blizzard walloped the area in 2023.
 Now, the community has been doused with bright fire-red retardant to protect it.

 “It can be tough to live in these environments,” said Dawn Rowe, a San Bernardino County supervisor whose district covers mountain communities.
 “It’s beautiful — a lot of people come to visit and they find they might want to relocate for one reason or another.
 I would encourage everybody to spend an amount of time doing their due diligence.”

 The Line Fire is burning through dense vegetation that grew after two back-to-back wet winters that included snowstorms that caused tree branches to break, leaving behind a lot of “dead and down fuel,” said Cal Fire Operations Section Chief Jed Gaines.
-While it forced the evacuations from Running Springs, another wildfire threatened the mountain community of Wrightwood about a 50-mile (80-kilometer) drive to the west.
+Another wildfire threatened the mountain community of Wrightwood about a 50-mile (80-kilometer) drive to the west.

 The fires have threatened tens of thousands of homes and other structures across Southern California since they escalated during a triple-digit heat wave over the weekend.
 Cooler weather was helping firefighters slowly gain the upper hand in battling the blazes.
 No deaths have been reported, but at least a dozen people, mainly firefighters, have been treated for injuries, mostly heat-related, authorities said.